acceleratescience/ai-core-concepts/docs/evaluating.md

 It is important to ensure that there's no leakage or cross-over between training and testing data.

-One really common way that leakage happens is during data pre-processing.
-It's common to estimate some transformations of the data.
-For example, normalising it so that the mean and standard deviation are 0 and 1.
-Estimating the transformations should be done only on the training set, and then should be applied to the development and test data.

-If you have a small set, and carving out separate test and development sets leaves you with only a very small amount of training data, then a technique like _k-fold cross validation_ may be appropriate.

 ## Qualitative vs Quantative Evaluation
 There are two main categories of way to evaluate how well your model is working